alex27r/gaming-list/README.md

-# Shopping List App Challenge
+# Gaming Wish List App

-This repo contains starter files for the *Shopping List App* challenge.
+This repo contains starter files for the *Gaming Wish List App*.